J0n4e/emby-newsletter/README.md

 ## Current limitations

-- Only supports English and French languages for the email template
+- Email template language is currently set to English
 - Only supports TLS for the SMTP server
 - Only supports movies and TV shows for now
 - Not available as an Emby plugin yet